Language Injection Settings dialog: Java Parameter

 Select the parameters for which you want to enable the injection.

-- Single file - If the option is off, the fragments that match the value pattern are treated separately, as different "files" - e.g. from the fragment editor's viewpoint.
+- Single file - If the option is off, the fragments that match the value pattern are treated separately, as different "files" - for example from the fragment editor's viewpoint.

 If the option is on, the corresponding fragments are all merged together to form a single unit, or "file".